Amaryllis With a Difference: Unusual Colors and Flower Styles

-For me, amaryllis are a necessity.
+For me, growing amaryllis is a necessity.
 I always feel a bit lost during the winter when I can’t be in my garden.
 Planting amaryllis bulbs and watching them grow is both comforting and satisfying.
 It’s just enough like gardening to keep me sane while I’m waiting to get my hands back in the soil.

 Amaryllis have always been impressive, but today there are some truly fabulous varieties to choose from.
 If it’s been a while since you have grown amaryllis, or, if you tend to stick with traditional reds and pinks, read on to see some irresistible options for the coming season.